ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/01-strings/03-character-arrays.md

 We will now talk about how we can have the best of both worlds: utilizing text based data and avoiding repetitive character writes.
 Some languages, such as Java, have a specific solution for this problem, such as `StringBuilders`.
 Python does not have class explicitly for this, but we can make our own solution; we can use an array of strings.

-In this context, an array of strings and an array can be nearly interchangable with only a few modifications. `Arrays` are a mutable sequence of characters whereas `Strings` are an immutable sequence of characters.
+In this context, an array of strings and an array can be nearly interchangeable with only a few modifications. `Arrays` are a mutable sequence of characters whereas `Strings` are an immutable sequence of characters.
 The `Array` class has built in functions which we can greatly benefit from.

 [Slide 3]